Home Services Needs to “Nail” Tech Innovation

 - Moving and Storage: The moving and storage business generates over $15B in revenue.
 A moving companies’ ability to grow is based on manual processes of move checklists estimating room by room.
 This process accounts for a time consuming and expensive process for both the consumer and the moving estimators.
 A walk through typically is needed to see sizing of items and contents.
 In addition, there are shipping websites like www.uship.com where you have trucking companies bidding on items to fill a truck.
 The ability for a professional to utilize video in real time to see contents and size minimizes back and forth.

 - Appliance Manufacturers – Whether it’s a local appliance company, Sears, Lowes or Home Depot, they all service major appliances.
 The first order of business is to typically verify if the appliance is under a manufacturer or store warranty.
-Appliance companies can use HD video to read a 6-point service tag with mobile video technology from One Touch Brands.
+Appliance companies can use HD video to read a 6-point service tag with video chat technology from One Touch Brands.
 Without rolling a service truck, the professional can determine warranty, potential parts and provide estimates.
 This establishes better estimates, timeframes from waiting on parts and reduces the costs dramatically.